mrpapawheelie/twinkies/README.md

-# Next.js 14 with TypeScript and Tailwind - Star Twinkle Demo
+# Next.js 14 with TypeScript and Tailwind - Star Twinkle Component

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), enhanced with TypeScript for type safety and Tailwind CSS for styling.
-The project includes a unique feature - a Twinkies component that adds a delightful twinkling effect.
+The project includes a unique feature - a component that adds a delightful twinkling effect.

 Explore the Twinkies Demo live: [Twinkies Demo](https://twinkies.vercel.app/)